The Faroe Islands are a modern society with a high standard of living and the Faroese have a strong sense of local identity and social cohesion.

 The Home Rule Act defines the political competence and responsibility transfered from Danish political authorities to Faroese political authorities.
 The Faroese authorities enact legislation and have the economic responsibility for the areas taken over from Danish authorities.

 The Faroe Islands have taken over the exclusive competence to legislate and govern independently in a wide range of areas.
-These include the management of living marine resources and underground resources within the 200-mile economic zone, fiscal and taxation politcy, social security, culture, education and research.
+These include the management of living marine resources and underground resources within the 200-mile economic zone, fiscal and taxation politcy, social security, education and research.

 Matters regarding Danish citizenship, defence and foreign policy as well as monetary policy cannot be transfered to Faroese jurisdiction according to current legislation.